kdoore/CS2335-Gitbook/project-1-behavior-scripts.md

 	// Use this for initialization
 	void Start () {
-        Invoke("DropObjects", 2f);  //this code will be removed }
+        Invoke("DropObjects", 2f);  //this code will be removed later, and instead we'll call this function when the StartButton has been clicked
+	}

 	// Update is called once per frame